Mig-uel/Mooning/README.md

 # Stocks App

-Stocks web app made as a project for The Knowledge House Progressive Web Development track.
+A mobile-first stocks web app made as a project for The Knowledge House Progressive Web Development track.

 ## Tech
 - React.js